hoangvvo/gitflow-workflow-action/README.md

 ## Example: Prefill release summary

-Using the `pull_number` output, you can update the PR body with the release summary depending on your PR template.
+Using the `pull_numbers_in_release` output and dry run mode, you can prefill the PR body with the release summary depending on your PR template.

 Let's assume the PR template is: